 On Monday, when she hadn’t returned to school, all hell broke loose.
 A grim-faced Vermont Governor, Ernest Gibson, reached for the phone.
 Soon the FBI, along with New York and Connecticut State Police, joined Vermont authorities in the hunt.
 Immediately a $5,000 reward was posted.
 A clairvoyant was even brought in.
-The search team, that now numbered more than 1,000, began to scour the 27,341 acres of mountain wilderness.
+The search team, which numbered more than 1,000, began to scour the 27,341 acres of mountain wilderness.
 In the days that followed, the ghostly silence was shattered by packs of baying bloodhounds, shouting searchers, helicopters pounding across the sky and droning search planes criss-crossing overhead.
-Every square inch of the mountain was searched and re-searched, Daily, the headlines of The Bennington Banner screamed for anyone to come forward who might have any information.
+Every square inch of the mountain was searched and re-searched, Daily the headlines of The Bennington Banner screamed for anyone to come forward who might have any information.
 But, no one ever did, and not one clue was ever found.

 Ten months later, the mountain claimed a child.
-Paul Jepson, 8, jumped into the family’s truck with his mother for a trip to the town dump near the mountain.
+Paul Jepson, 8, uncharacteristically jumped into the family’s truck with his mother for a trip to the town dump near the mountain.
 Once there, Mrs. Jepson left the truck just for a moment.
 When she returned, Paul was gone.
 It was mid-afternoon on a bright and clear Columbus Day.
 Mrs. Jepson searched frantically, but couldn’t spot his bright red jacket.
 Civilian and military searchers were brought in.
-Just west of Glastenbury Mountain, at the intersection of Chapel and East Roads, a team of dogs provided by New Hampshire State Police lost the boy’s scent.
+But just west of Glastenbury Mountain, at the intersection of Chapel and East Roads, the team of dogs provided by New Hampshire State Police lost the boy’s scent.
 It was at the exact spot where Paula Weldon was last seen years before.
-Paul Jepson Sr. would later comment that he found his son’s recent unusual yen to go to the mountain baffling.
+Paul Jepson Sr. would later comment that he found his son’s unusual yen to go to the mountain baffling.

 Many more people have been reported missing on Glastenbury since.
 Local residents have reported strange, unearthly sounds, and strange glowing discs on and above the mountain.
 Glastenbury mountain, according to Joseph A. Citro, in his book “Passing Strange Tales of New England Hauntings and Horrors”, is “an inaccessible region, remote, full of dark places, jutting outcrops, vast marshlands and quiet pools”.
 There have been theories that Glastenbury Mountain acts as an energy vortex, or exists in an alternate dimension.
 There’s also a story about a cursed boulder that swallows hikers into a bottomless pit, and a tale about a monster who lives in the woods.
 The area has been dubbed “The Bennington Triangle.”